outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - add to ml definition of a 'solution-finding method' as it finds the solution 'neural network configuration' (prediction function) by a 'sequence of weight changes'

+    - give example of brain model

   - add to solution automation workflows

+    - apply structures like 'randomness' which have a connected useful attribute like 'complexity' ('randomness' having the output of adding attributes/functions like 'adding complexity', 'adding generality' and 'offsetting an imbalance in randomness') to create useful differences in problem/solution structures that are likelier to solve problems in 'problem space systems' having those attributes (more complex systems)
+      - this workflow applies useful structures (like cross-interface 'structure-concept' connections) to optimize interaction functions specifically between problem/solution structures, so they are likelier to reflect true connection functions (insights)
+        - the more similar a problem space system or solution is to reality, the better it can be used to solve real problems
+        - randomness is a 'shortcut' to complexity, not equivalent to complexity, but it is easier to add than a set of insights about the system

     - find interface structures that are useful for problem-solving intents like 'reduce computations required to solve a problem' such as 'interaction levels' by applying 'solution filters' (like 'attributes of interaction levels') to the solution space of 'all possible useful interface structures', in order to find useful interface structures like 'interface queries that solve multiple problems'
       - attributes of interaction levels include 'a level of specificity/abstraction that doesnt reduce the supported complexity'